vitejs/vite/docs/config/worker-options.md

 - **Type:** [`(Plugin | Plugin[])[]`](./shared-options#plugins)

-Vite plugins that apply to worker bundle
+Vite plugins that apply to worker bundle.
+Note that [config.plugins](./shared-options#plugins) does not apply to workers, it should be configured here instead.

 ## worker.rollupOptions